 When will municipalities introduce the recycling tariff?

-The municipalities will introduce the recycling tariff from 1 January 2024.
-The recycling tariff will not apply to residents of Vijfheerenlanden.
+The municipalities have introduced the recycling tariff from 1 January 2024.
+The recycling tariff does not apply to residents of Vijfheerenlanden.
 This municipality will decide on the recycling tariff after an evaluation on the effects of the other measures.

 Why are municipalities introducing the recycling fee?